How to Navigate Fragmented Specialists

 Why this matters

-- Specialists rarely communicate with each other.
+- Specialists may not communicate with each other.

 - Important patterns can be missed if no one is looking across systems.